Frequently Asked Questions

 “This is possible and we have found this is a source of company for your child while they are not at school with their friends.
-On many occasions we are unable to accommodate friends together who are both GIS children but this is not always possible.”
+On occasion we are able to accommodate friends together who are both Guardians International students, but this is not always possible.”

 Will the others speak my child’s language?

 “All of our host families will speak fluent English and will converse with your child in English.
 Where we are able to we will accommodate other Chinese speaking children together but this is not always possible.
 Sometimes it is better for your child to live within a family and only speak English and on many occasions we get positive feedback on how this has improved a students level of fluency.”

 “No – not always.
 Sometimes having children in the host family is a good thing but some students prefer to be with older hosts who provide more of a grand-parent style of home from home environment.”